Gordin/StartSSL_API/README.md

 ## Certification

-To generate certificates, edit `domains.txt` and put in all domain and subdomain names you want to have in this certificate.
+To generate certificates, edit `domains.txt` and put in all domain and subdomain names you want to have certificates for.
 It has to look like this:
 ```
 example.org
 some-subdomain.example.org